-- Jesus was preaching the word to them
+- Jesus was preaching the word of God to them.

-Q. Who do you think, were those four men?
+Q. Who do you think, were these four men?
 What was their motive?

-- They could be friends, relative or family members to the Paralytic man
+- They could be friends, relatives or family members to the Paralytic man.

 - The Paralytic man’s situation seemed to be very critical from the urgency or extreme measures which they took.

-Q. What would have they thought when they saw that there was no room?
-Visualize their conversation.
+Q. Visualize their conversation, when they saw that there was no room.
 Imagine yourself into that situation.

-- May be next time (Well, we did our part by bringing him here!)
+- “Well, we did our party by bringing him here” or

-- Let us wait here for Jesus to come out!
+- “Let’s wait here for Jesus to come out.”

 Q. What do you think about their decision?

-- Tough, difficult and quite strange decision (they decided to open the roof of somebody’s house, it wasn’t their house, after all!)
+- It was tough, difficult and quite strange decision.
+(After all, they decided to open the roof of somebody’s house, it wasn’t their house.)